prachidevkar1/Codechef-Solutions/README.md

 # 🚀 CodeChef Problem Solutions

 This repository contains my solutions to various **CodeChef** problems.
-Each solution is implemented in **Java/C++/Python**, and the problem statements are documented here.
+Each solution is implemented in **Java**, and the problem statements are documented here.

 ---